Click Here for Our Recommended Antivirus for Your Device

 These two amylases are released at two different times and from two different glands in two different places.

-Salivary amylase is the amylase that is released in our mouths which is the first step of the digestion process.
+Salivary amylase is the amylase that is released in our mouths, which is the first step of the digestion process.
 The salivary glands release this salivary amylase which helps to initiate carbohydrate digestion.

-Pancreatic amylase is the amylase that is released into the stomach and is the last step of digesting the carbohydrates.
+Pancreatic amylase is the amylase that is released into the stomach and is the last step of digesting carbohydrates.

 The Pancreatic gland releases the pancreatic amylase at the end of the digestion process to complete the process of digestion of carbohydrates.